thibaultcha/lua-resty-mlcache/README.md

 - `shm_miss`: _optional_ string.
 The name of a `lua_shared_dict`.
 When
   specified, misses (callbacks returning `nil`) will be cached in this separate lua_shared_dict.
-This is useful to ensure that a large number of cache misses (e.g. triggered by malicions clients) does not evict too many cached items (hits) from the lua_shared_dict specified in `shm`.
+This is useful to ensure that a large number of cache misses (e.g. triggered by malicious clients) does not evict too many cached items (hits) from the lua_shared_dict specified in `shm`.
 - `shm_locks`: _optional_ string.
 The name of a `lua_shared_dict`.
 When
   specified, lua-resty-lock will use this shared dict to store its locks.
 This